Chun Kuk Do (CKD) is a Korean-based American

 continues to evolve to include aspects of other systems, or completely

 original aspects which make it more complete.
-Having gone by several

-names since the early 70's, the
+names since the early 70's, including the Chuck Norris System, the

-CKD is not an ad hoc
+CNS is not an ad hoc

 collection of various techniques from different systems.
 Rather,

-it is a style with a deeply-rooted traditional foundation of its own
+it is a style with a deeply rooted traditional foundation of its own

 - now unique and different from its Tang Soo Do predecessor - to